-- 1. As provided in the Sacramento City Charter, absence from five consecutive regular meetings of the council, unless excused by resolution of the council, operates to vacate the seat of the mayor or member so absent.
-(Sacramento City Charter, §§ 28 & 46.) - 2.
-A vacancy in the office of council member or mayor shall be filled by special election called by the council as provided in Sacramento City Charter section 154, unless the vacancy occurs within one year of the next general election at which that office would normally be filled, in which case the vacancy shall be filled by appointment.
-The city clerk shall take the necessary actions to accomplish the recruitment and appointment of candidates as provided in Sacramento City Code chapter 2.40.
+- As provided in the Sacramento City Charter, absence from five consecutive regular meetings of the council, unless excused by resolution of the council, operates to vacate the seat of the mayor or councilmember so absent.
+(Sacramento City Charter, §§ 28 and 46.) - 2.
+A vacancy in the office of councilmember or mayor shall be filled by special election called by the council as provided in Sacramento City Charter § 154, unless the vacancy occurs within one year of the next general election at which that office would normally be filled, in which case the vacancy shall be filled by appointment.
+The city clerk shall take the necessary actions to accomplish the recruitment and appointment of candidates as provided in Sacramento City Code § 1.14.